rerun-io/rerun-docs/docs/howto/ros2-nav-turtlebot.md

 Note that when developing this guide, we noticed that the camera mesh URDF was not having its scale applied to it.
 This seems like a bug in either `yourdfpy` or `pycollada` not respecting the scale hint.
-To accomodate this, we manually re-scale the camera link.
+To accommodate this, we manually re-scale the camera link.